-It appears that relying on a forecasted popularity of the updated V6 in its redesigned 2014 full-size pickups, General Motors decided not to order enough parts for the more-popular V8 – causing the shortage of supply.
+It appears that relying on a forecasted popularity of the updated V6 in its refreshed 2014 full-size pickups, General Motors decided not to order enough parts for the more-popular V8 – causing a shortage of supply.

-As a result, Chevrolet and GMC dealers only are getting about 80% of the V8 Silverados and Sierras they order.
-The automaker says that won’t last long, but won’t get more specific – not time frame on when it will ramp up production of the popular engine.
+Because of the bad call, Chevrolet and GMC dealers only have around 80% of the V8 Silverados and Sierras they need.
+The No.1 US automaker says the situation would be remedied soon, but won’t get more specific – with no time frame on the date it will start to ramp up production of the more fashionable engine.

-GM says it can’t simply crank up production of 5.3 engines because suppliers, following GM’s earlier forecast for the mix of engines in the trucks, aren’t geared up to produce enough of a needed part.
-GM won’t identify the component.
-It’s unique to the 5.3, though, GM says, and short supplies won’t restrict the number of other engines.
+GM says the supply issue comes from auto parts distributors, which, following GM’s forecast for the necessary engines in the trucks, can’t manufacture enough of a needed part.
+GM declined to identify the component.
+It’s unique to the 5.3, though, according to GM so the short supplies won’t affect other engines.